mstksg/backprop/doc/03-manipulating-bvars.md

 ### Tuples

-The `T2` pattern is provided, which allow you to pattern match on a `BVar s (a, b)` to get a `BVar s a` and `BVar s b`.
+The `T2` pattern synonym is provided, which allow you to pattern match on a `BVar s (a, b)` to get a `BVar s a` and `BVar s b`.
 The `T3` pattern is also provided, which does the same thing for three-tuples.

+Note that `T2` and `T2` are bidirectional pattern synonyms, and can be used to construct as well as deconstruct.

 Combining BVars
 ---------------